top of page

 What looks like stubbornness is often confusion.

-• Walks feel like exercise — but often increase stimulation
+• Walks often increase stimulation instead of relieving it

-• Even at home, your dog is taking in everything around them
+• Even at home, dogs are constantly taking things in

 • Many dogs rarely have time to truly settle